 There are three types of services provided by XCI:

 Support campus CI resource operators.
 The main focus of this component of XCI activities is to make life easier for local CI system administrators and enable them to leverage work done by XSEDE.
-The most critical and most widely usable suite of tools are the now hundreds of software packages made available to the US research community through the Community Software Repository.
+The most critical and most widely usable suite of tools are the now hundreds of software packages made available to the US research community through the Research Software Portal.
 Campus CI administrators can manually or through subscription automatically install open source software useful to researchers and students working in a wide range of disciplines.
 And installing locally software that is also used on XSEDE systems means that XSEDE-created documentation and instructional materials may easily be adapted for local use.
 As a byproduct of making it easier to administer local CI resouces, XCI also facilitates the creation of an interoperable national cyberinfrastructure that allows ease of movement between campus and XSEDE resources.
 This work is done by the XSEDE Cyberinfrastructure Resource Integration group.
 XCI makes house calls – they will visit your campus and work with you to implement XCI tools on your local cyberinfrastructure resources (even if you think they are not terrifically large).
 These tools are useful to campus CI operators completely independent of any lack or presence of integration with XSEDE.

 Support for XSEDE Service Providers.
 XCI provides a host of tools specifically to support for XSEDE service providers at all three levels – taking what we do for any campus CI operator and adding in tools specific to the integration of campus-based resources and federally funded resources with XSEDE.